physichen/ReTech-mod/README.md

 # Civ5.5-mod
-some update of mod based on Civ5 Gods&amp;Kings
+some update of mod based on Civ5 Gods&Kings.